-Brownlee and Howell were members of the V8+ shell that grabbed first-place in the C Finals at the 2009 Aramark South/Central Region Sprints.
-Williams coxed her 2V8+ crew to a fourth-place finish in the Petite Final.
-Manned primarily by novice rowers the varsity four and 2V4+ shells produced stellar results, as well.
-Glenn's top four took first in their respective C Final, while the 2V4+ boat notched a runner-up finish in the D Final.
+Kate Brownlee and Caroline Howell were members of the V8+ shell that grabbed first-place in the "C" Finals at the 2009 Aramark South/Central Region Sprints.
+Jessica Williams coxed her 2V8+ crew to a fourth-place finish in the Petite Final.
+Manned primarily by novice rowers the varsity four and 2V4+ shells produced stellar results.
+Glenn's top four took first in their respective "C" Final, while the 2V4+ boat notched a runner-up finish in the "D" Final.

 UT's 2005 Varsity 8+ shell ranked sixth in the final USRowing/CRCA Varsity Eight Poll and finished a program-record eighth at the NCAA Championships in Sacramento, Calif.
 Bargreen and Dana Forbes earned CRCA National Scholar-Athlete honors, while that duo was joined by Bagwell and Pemberton on the CRCA All-South Region squads.
 The 2005 squad produced 13 rowers on the 2005 Southeastern Conference Spring Academic Honor Roll.

-Tennessee saw great accomplishments in 2003-04, as the Varsity 8+ finished 10th in the final USRowing/CRCA Varsity Eight Poll and mirrored that with a 10th-place showing at the NCAA Championships in Sacramento, Calif.
+In 2003-04, Tennessee saw the Varsity 8+ finish 10th in the final USRowing/CRCA Varsity Eight Poll and mirror that with a 10th-place showing at the NCAA Championships in Sacramento, Calif.
 The squad had another excellent academic showing, as well, with 22 rowers making the SEC Academic Honor Roll and Erin Artz, Bargreen and Nicole Bold earning CRCA National Scholar-Athlete accolades.

 During her initial campaign at Tennessee, Glenn watched her young squad take first place at its initial regatta of the year at the Chattanooga Head Race.
 Her crews also took first place in two of their three races at the Head of the Tennessee.
 In addition to her team's accomplishments on the water, 11 Tennessee rowers were named to the SEC Academic Honor Roll, while five members of the squad were selected to the Lady Vol Academic Top-10.